 When you perform workouts ineffectively, it is reasonable to experience weakness and have torn muscles.
 It is because the body is trying to adapt to the routine.
-The muscles of the human legs are capable of adjusting to any workout it performs.
-This article can help you if you are looking to find the right rest and recovery methods for your legs.
+The muscles of the human legs can adjust to any workout it performs.
+This article can help you if you are looking for the best rest and recovery methods for your legs.

 Rest and recover the legs